-It is estimated that 3-7% of the general population will be diagnosed with a recognized genetic disorder, NOT INCLUDING common disorders, such as cancer, diabetes, heart disease and psychiatric disorders.
+It is estimated that 3-7% of the general population will be diagnosed with a recognized genetic disorder.
+This does not include common disorders such as cancer, diabetes, heart disease, and psychiatric disorders.

 All diseases or medical conditions have a genetic component (except trauma).

 Understanding how variations in an individual’s DNA may affect disease and health is the focus of genomic medicine.
 This knowledge can lead to: